oyzar/SystemutviklerskolenStrategyPattern/ASSIGNMENTS.md

 e) Modify your local variable `salesEngine` to use Autofac to resolve `ISalesEngine` to the type `SalesEngine`.

+Now run your program.
+After you have completed all of the assignment tasks you should be able to get a recommended product returned the system based on a given `SalesMode` and `Gender`.

 ## Summary

-After you have completed all of the assignment tasks you should be able to get a recommended product returned the system based on a given `SalesMode`.

 You have now created a **reusable** and **isolated** product recommendation component that can be imported into and used in the e-commerce system by providing a `SalesMode` and a `Customer`-object, and getting products back via a `IProductRecommender` at runtime.